alexander-schranz/markdown-based-api-testing/README.md

 }
 ```

-But I think that that format is not very readable and json has the
+But I think that the JSON format is not very readable and JSON has the
 disadvantage that we can not add any comment to it.

 So I did think about using markdown flavoured format for this: